-Nestled among the magical redwoods, in the hushed stillness of a Mendocino farmhouse, serenaded by a chorus of frogs in the green pond which my room overlooked, I slept and dreamed.
+Nestled among the magical redwoods, in the hushed stillness of a Mendocino farmhouse, serenaded by a chorus of frogs in the green pond that my room overlooked, I slept and dreamed.

 A deep, healing sleep it was, not waking once for eleven hours, cocooned in a sense of being stitched back together at a cellular level, some sort of essential transformation going on, seemingly down to my DNA itself.
 When I finally woke in the soft morning light, it was like emerging from a long journey and discovering that I had finally come home to myself.